Challenging Late and Other Fees in Foreclosure

 • certified mailings.

-Most mortgages require the borrower to pay the lender's foreclosure attorney's fees as well.
-To be collectable, attorney's fees must be reasonable and actually incurred.
+Most mortgages require the borrower to pay the lender's foreclosure attorneys' fees as well.
+To be collectible, attorneys' fees must be reasonable and actually incurred.
 Additionally, some states limit attorneys' fees in foreclosures.

-Corporate advances are expenses paid by the servicer to be recovered from the borrower.
-Corporate advances may include bankruptcy fees or force placed insurance costs, for example.
-If undefined corporate advances appear on your account, you should contact your loan servicer for an explanation to ensure they are appropriate for inclusion in the total amount owed.
+Corporate advances are expenses the servicer paid, which can be recovered from the borrower.
+Corporate advances might include bankruptcy fees or force-placed insurance costs, for example.

 A few of the defenses that could potentially be raised are: